writethedocs/www/docs/hiring-guide/portfolios.rst

 Word docs are perfectly fine if you have no interest in learning Markdown or DITA.
 It's your portfolio.
 You get to decide.

+Ask for help and portfolio reviews from the Write the Docs community.
+The ``#career-advice`` channel in Slack is a great place to ask.

 Portfolio examples
 ~~~~~~~~~~~~~~~~~~